 As soon as I got to shore my father slapped me so hard that I spun completely around and fell face first onto the gravel.
 I knew that my father was cruel, but I could have never expected what he did next.
 My father picked me up by my belt and carried me in one hand like a suitcase and walked out onto the longer of the two docks.

-There was not even the slightest doubt in my mind that father knew I couldn't swim when he threw me out into the lake towards the piece of lumber, at least ten feet past the end of the docks.
+There was not even the slightest doubt in my mind that father knew I couldn't swim when he threw me out into the freezing water towards the piece of lumber, at least ten feet past the end of the docks.
 My head hit the corner of the floating pine board and cut a sizeable gash in my forehead.
 I was cold, injured, scared, and far worse, I was drowning.

 I somehow managed to make it back to the dock.
 My father was standing on the edge of the dock waiting for me, and when I reached him I expected him to extend a helping hand.
 Since I did not have the piece of lumber my father had no interest in helping me and threw me back out into the cold water.
 I was convinced that I was going to die, and very well could have.

 I made it back to the dock a second time and grabbed the deck, struggling to climb to safety.
 My father put his right foot on my face and violently shoved me off the end of the dock, forcing my neck back almost to the breaking point.
 Before my head went under I saw my father turn to walk away.
 Every time I managed to get my head above the surface of the water I screamed for help, but my cries fell upon deaf ears.
-My mother and sisters couldn’t hear my cries and my father didn’t care.
+My mother and sisters couldn’t hear my cries and my father obviously didn’t care.

-When I finally made it to shore I think I threw up what felt like everything I had eaten my entire life up to that point.
+When I finally made it to shore I threw up what felt like everything I had eaten my entire life up to that point.
 I was shaking so bad that I could barely stand up, but I knew that I had to get help from my mother.
 I had survived the plunge, but if I didn’t get warmed up I would surely die.
 I mustered all of the strength that I could and ran to the camper to tell mother what my father did to me.
-When I told my mother what had happened I thought that she would feel sorry for comfort and me, but she didn’t, at least not at first.
+When I told my mother what had happened I thought that she would feel sorry for me and comfort me, but she didn’t, at least not at first.